nafeeur/nafeeur/README.md

 ### Hi there 👋 I'm Nafeeur 👋

-## I'm a CS Undergrad @ City University if New York!
+## I'm a CS Undergrad @ City University of New York!

-- 🔭 I’m currently working on a Web-Project!
+- 🔭 I’m currently working on a Web-Project
 - 🌱 I’m currently learning Fullstack and Machine Learning
 - 👀 I’m currently looking for a Summer 2022 Internship
 - 🥅 2022 Goals: Contribute more to Open Source projects